 Our staff will discuss preventive issues with you and your child and review oral hygiene instructions.
 They will discuss toothpaste use, fluoride exposure and provide diet and nutrition recommendations.
 Patients receive a “Report Card” at each 6 month exam appointment explaining what treatment was performed, their child’s oral hygiene score (1-10) and recommendations for home care.
 Any procedures that need to be completed at a future visit will be explained, along with the treatment fee.
 Your child will leave with a new toothbrush, toothpaste, dental floss, stickers and a prize from our prize closet!

 If your child does not have cavities, they will become a member of our famous “No Cavity Club!”
 We will take their picture and they will receive a photo button that they can proudly wear home.
 If they do have decay, they will receive their “No Cavity Club” button once their cavities have been “fixed.”

 Our experience teaches us that children do best when parents assume the role of silent observer.
-Dr. John and Dr. Felicia must establish trust and cooperation directly with your child.
+Dr. Rob and Dr. Jamie must establish trust and cooperation directly with your child.

 While we welcome parents in our treatment area, it is not required.
 In fact, some parents find their child has a better experience when all family members remain in the reception area.
 As your child grows older and becomes more comfortable in our office, we recommend tapering-off your participation.
 Give your child the opportunity to accomplish dental visits independently.
 At the end of the appointment, we will ask you to come to the treatment area to review what was done and discuss home care recommendations.

-As your child grows, periodic, six month dental visits will become part of your routine.
+As your child grows, periodic, six-month dental visits will become part of your routine.
 Explain that going to the dentist is similar to visiting the pediatrician.
-Dr. John and Dr. Felicia will help you maintain a healthy mouth and provide gentle and friendly care.
+Dr. Rob and Dr. Jamie will help you maintain a healthy mouth and provide gentle and friendly care.